-Spread bet firms were hard pressed to keep up with bettors demands for more instruments to bet on.
-The eventual addition of spread betting on sporting events brought in millions more spread bettors.
+Spread bet firms were hard-pressed to keep up with bettors demands for more instruments to bet on.

 The simplicity of trading and other advantages of spread betting continued to attract novice traders and small investors, as well as savvy veteran traders who could appreciate the advantages offered by spread betting.

 The leverage offered in spread betting gives spread bettors access to markets – such as basic commodities like oil and gold – that were previously the trading province of only the most well-heeled investors.

 The fact that spread bettors can trade virtually any financial instrument worldwide from a single trading account – and with no currency exchange risk – gives spread bettors a significant advantage over more traditional investors.

 Contrast that with more traditional trading avenues that – to accomplish the same range of investing access – would require an individual to have separate accounts set up with a stock market broker, a commodity futures broker, a forex broker, a financial services firm, a cryptocurrency exchange, and two or three sportsbooks.